WhelWomen's Health Evidence Lab

 What Whel is, and who it is for

-It gathers evidence that already exists, scattered across published literature, clinical-trial registries, adverse-event databases, genetic-target platforms, and patient communities, then grades each signal against a published rubric and makes it citable.
-It is closer to a small evidence lab than a website.
-That makes Whel useful across the research community, where different readers use it differently.
+The signal is scattered today across published literature, clinical-trial registries, adverse-event databases, genetic-target platforms, and patient communities.
+We bring it together, grade each piece against a published rubric, and attach its source so it can be checked.
+The result is closer to a small evidence lab than a website, and it serves the research community in several different ways.

 Researchers